What We Mean When We Talk About 'Suburban Women Voters'

 "I think it's really the same thing with a different name," said Susan Carroll, professor of political science at Rutgers University.
 Today's "suburban women" have been a political fixation for decades; they just get renamed from election to election.

 At the time of the soccer mom craze, Carroll feared that the constant coverage of the "soccer mom" threatened to obscure the real needs of women voters, as other (older, non-white or poor) women were ignored.
-This year, she says, she's more hopeful that that won't happen.
+This year, she says, she is more hopeful that that won't happen.

 "There's been much more attention, I think, in media coverage of women voters to the diversity of women voters.
 So I think there's not likely to be the kind of single-minded attention."

-Note: An earlier version of this story incorrectly said Georgia's 2017 special congressional election was in May.
-The election was in April, and the runoff was in June.